maxs15/react-native-spinkit/README.md

 ##### Android
 - ThreeBounce
 - More to come...
-Contributors welcomed, submit a PR to add a missing spinner  :)
+Contributors welcomed, submit a PR to [add a missing type](https://github.com/maxs15/react-native-spinkit/issues/4)  :)

 ## Acknowledgements